Tutorial To Leverage Open AI's CLIP Model For Fashion Industry

 The Indofashion dataset stands as the first extensive collection of Indian ethnic clothing images, totaling over 106,000 items and divided into 15 different categories for precise classification purposes.

-To fine-tune the clip model, we know that the dataset required to train is in (Image, Text) format.
+To fine-tuning clip model, we know that the dataset required to train is in (Image, Text) format.
 So, for this, in our dataset, we have:

 1. Images Folder